daattali/beautiful-jekyll/_drafts/vsphere-7-clustered-vmdk-rdm-free-wsfc.md

 ### Clustered VMDK

 Anyway, vSphere 7.0 brings an amazing new feature called [clustered VMDK](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.wsfc.doc/GUID-97B054E2-2EB0-4E10-855B-521A38776F39.html "Clustered VMDK") that allows SCSI3-PR commands issued to a virtual disk, meaning you will no longer need an dedicated physical LUN to spin up a windows failover cluster.

+Unfortunately I can't demonstrate it as it is only available on FC backed datastores as the time of this writing and I don't have that in my lab.
+However, here are a few things to know about clustered VMDK:

+* It is enabled at the datastore level, set the attribute "_Clustered VMDK Supported_" to "_yes_".
+*